Imesi-ile: Abraham Olanimgbe Makanjuola

 Abraham Makanjuola was born to Prince Falore of the Ilerio Royal family of Ijana, in the late nineteenth century.
 He worked briefly at Nigeria Railways but later went into banking where he grew to become the Director at the Barclays bank.
 He was one of the founders of Imesi-Ile Progressive Union.
 He built blocks of classrooms at Methodist High School (which was later named Imesi-Ile High School) to meet government requirements.
 He financed the construction of Ilare and Imesi-Ile road project.
 He played major role in the restoration of the beaded crown to Imesi-Ile.
 He was the Otun Owa until 1979 when he died.

 Luke Tewogbola Olamijulo

-Luke Tewogbola Olamijulo was born in the late nineteenth century into the family of Owarungbe of Ile Aba compound.
+Luke Tewogbola Olamijulo was born in the late nineteenth century into the family of Owarungba of Ile Aba compound.
 He was one of the first set to receive primary education at Imesi-Ile Primary School in 1900.
 He proceeded later to Wesley College, Ibadan.
 He was a teacher for many years before venturing into business.
 He was an important contributor to social, political landscape in Imesi-Ile community.
 One of the founders of Imesi-Ile Progressive Union, he later joined to set up Ijesa Northern District Council and became its first Chairman.
 He won a seat into the Nigeria legislative Upper Chamber as the first Senator from Ijesaland.